 Some additional tips for growing a following on Twitch inlclude:

-- Set a Schedule and Stick to it: If Twitch is like running your own Television show, then it makes sense to set regular stream hours.
+Set a Schedule: If Twitch is like running your own Television show, then it makes sense to set regular stream hours.
 Define your streaming schedule, inform your audience, and stick to your plan.
 Having regular stream times can help viewers know when to watch, ultimately making your stream a part of their entertainment routine.

 How to Make Money Streaming on Twitch: